-- Parents, relatives and visitors who visit campus must obtain a visitor’s permit from the Department of Public Safety.
-The permits will be issued for designated areas and times.
+- Parents, relatives and visitors who visit campus must obtain a visitor’s permit from the online guest permit portal or visit the Department of Public Safety.
+Permits will be issued for designated areas and times.
 Permits are free of charge.

 - Faculty, staff and students are not considered visitors or guests of the University.

 - The state motor vehicle registration certificate must be presented upon registering for a parking permit.

 - Visitor parking will be allowed in residence hall lots on Friday, starting at 5 p.m., through Monday, until 2 a.m.